 Making a gluten free carrot cake has been on my “to do” list for a long, long time now.
-For one, carrot cake is one of those staples I feel everyone should have a good recipe for and two, it is my mother-in-law, Elaine’s, favorite cake of all time.
+For one, carrot cake is one of those staples I feel everyone should have a good recipe for and two.
 When we published our first book back in 2005 I included a whole grain carrot cake in the recipe section, but I have since learned so much more about baking and how to cook with interesting flours (almond, brown rice flour, millet flour, etc.) that I felt it was time to make an updated version.
 Since we were having Andy’s parents to dinner, I decided there was no better time to get baking…

 More Than Just a Gluten-Free Carrot Cake…

 If you read the list of ingredients in the recipe below, you’ll see it’s not just a gluten free carrot cake but also a dairy free one that has no refined sugar, no refined oil and no refined flour.
 It’s sweetened primarily with “whole” fruit (here’s why we favor “whole” fruit over juice) from raisins and pineapple and has just a touch–only 1/4 cup– of pure maple syrup.
 I use an antioxidant-rich superfood oil for moistness and a combination of almond flour and whole grain brown rice and millet flour for the base.
 And of course it’s got the nutrient-rich carrots and omega-3 rich walnuts too.

 I would go so far as to say this is more than just a healthy-ish gluten-free carrot cake it actually happens to be kinda good for you!
 But don’t worry, it doesn’t taste like it 😉 In my book, there’s no point in making a cake that doesn’t taste decadent and delicious, which this one definitely does.

 Of course if you are going to go to the trouble of making a gluten free carrot cake you need to make a frosting too.